cybozu-go/coil/docs/design.md

 * `coil` is the CNI plugin.
 It is installed in `/opt/cni/bin` directory.
 * `coild` is a background service that communicates with Kubernetes API server and etcd.
 * `coilctl` is a command-line tool to set or get Coil configurations and statuses.
-* `coil-controller` is a house-keeper by watching node existence.
+* `coil-controller` watches API server for house-keeping.

 ### How it works